OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 OpenNebula is shipped with 3 different datastore classes:

--  :ref:`System Datastores <system_ds>`: to hold images for running VMs.
+-  **System Datastores**: to hold images for running VMs.
 Depending on the storage technology used, these temporal images can be complete copies of the original image, qcow deltas or simple filesystem links.

 -  **Image Datastores**: to store the disk images repository.
 Disk images are moved, or cloned to/from the System Datastore when the VMs are deployed or shutdown, or when disks are attached or snapshotted.